• Recipes

 Top Tip

-creamy sweet potato mash in a bowl with pecans and yogurt
+creamy sweet potato mash in a bowl with pecans and vegan yogurt.

 Author: Lori Rasmussen, My Quiet Kitchen

-These vegan mashed sweet potatoes are wonderfully savory, with herbs, aromatics, and tangy yogurt.
-They're a perfect side dish for Thanksgiving and Christmas and so delicious you'll crave them year-round.
-Gluten-free, WFPB oil-free, with a nut-free option.
+These vegan mashed sweet potatoes are wonderfully creamy and savory - made with herbs, aromatics, and tangy dairy-free yogurt.
+They're a perfect side dish for Thanksgiving and Christmas and so delicious you'll crave them year-round!
+Gluten-free and vegan.

 Servings: 6 servings